-- Diuretics (water or fluid pills) help keep fluid from building up in your body or lungs – they will also make you urinate more frequently
+Diuretics, also called water or fluid pills, help keep fluid from building up in your body or lungs – they will also make you urinate more often.

-- is often used if someone is allergic to or can't take ACE inhibitors or ARBs
+Nitrates and hydralazine is a combination of drugs that has been shown to improve outcomes in African American patients.
+It is often used if someone is allergic to or can't take ACE inhibitors or ARBs.

-- Sinoatrial node modulator: This drug is used with beta blockers when they cannot lower your heart rate sufficiently.
-It helps reduce the amount of oxygen your heart needs and the amount of work your heart has to do to pump blood
+Sinoatrial node modulator (ivabradine) is a drug used with beta blockers when they cannot lower your heart rate enough.
+It helps reduce the amount of oxygen your heart needs and the amount of work your heart does to pump blood through the body.